Several people killed as truck drives down New York City bike path

 Both U.S. President Donald President and New York City Mayor Bill de Blasio had been briefed about the incident, their offices said.
 The office of New York Governor Andrew Cuomo said the governor was heading to the scene.

-(This version of the story was refiled to add dropped word in 6th paragraph)
+(This version of the story was refiled to add dropped word in sixth paragraph)

 Reporting by Jonathan Allen, Anna Driver, Dan Trotta and Gina Cherelus in New York; Writing by Jonathan Allen; Editing by Leslie Adler